By Grace Park

 You see your dog rubbing their butt across the rug and you know instantly — itchy dog butt has struck again.
 While this isn’t a pleasant sight to see (especially if you have guests over) it may be cause for concern.

 Let's take a look at why your dog may get itchy down there, and how to help them prevent it.

-There are several reasons your pet might develop an itchy behind.
+There are several reasons your pet might develop an itchy behind and be scooting on your carpet.
 Here are some of the most common.